awcodes/filament-quick-create/README.md

     Filament::serving(function(){
         QuickCreate::sort(false);
     });
 ```

 ### Or in the config file

-you can disable sorting like so
+You can disable sorting like so

 ```php
 'exclude' => [